inrialearninglab/ai4t/docs/O1-Mooc/module-2-what-is-meant-by-ai/2-1-how-to-define-ai/2-1-1v-who-is-afraid-of-ai.en.md

 description: Introduction of video 1 IAI
 ---

-This vidéo deals with artificial intelligence and its implications in our lives in a humorous tone.
+This video deals with artificial intelligence and its implications in our lives in a humorous tone.
 Its approach is general and it can be used in classroom for a first presentation of the AI.

-**who is afraid of AI ?**
+**Who is afraid of AI?**
 _Watch the video below (3'04")_

 <center><iframe width="640" height="360" src="https://www.youtube.com/embed/JGl1NwywfJ0?rel=0&showinfo=0&cc_load_policy=1&hl=en&modestbranding=1" frameborder="0" allowfullscreen></iframe></center>